mr-katt/Programering/labs-edaf30-main/lab1/buggy_programs/README.txt

 Examples:

-The file leak.cc contains an example of a memory leak.
+The file leak.cc contains an example of a memory leak.b

 The files bounds.cc, bounds-heap.cc and sum.cc contain examples of accessing outside the bounds of an array (on the stack and on the heap).